 European Stocks Close Higher On Stimulus Hopes

-(RTTNews) - European stocks ended higher on Thursday as the mood remained positive almost right through the session amid optimism about a partial fiscal stimulus in the U.S.
+(RTTNews) - European markets closed mostly higher on Monday, as investors picked up stocks amid optimism about a fiscal stimulus in the U.S., and encouraging economic data out of China.

-U.S. President Donald Trump, who said on Tuesday that he has instructed his administration's negotiators to halt discussions with Democrats over a coronavirus relief plan, tweeted later that night that he would support individual stimulus measures, such as aid to airlines and small businesses, following which U.S. stocks staged a splendid rally on Wednesday, setting up the stage for a positive opening in European markets today.

-Still, gains were somewhat limited as House Speaker Nancy Pelosi today rejected the idea of a standalone bill for aid carriers without a larger stimulus bill.
-Worries about continued rise in coronavirus cases in the U.K., France and some other countries in Europe also weighed on stocks.
+Worries about a surge in coronavirus cases across the continent weighed on stocks and limited their upside.
+Travel-related and retail stocks were among the notable losers, while automobile and technology stocks had a good outing,

-Among other markets in Europe, Austria, Belgium, Denmark, Greece, Iceland, Ireland, Netherlands, Portugal and Spain closed with sharp to moderate gains.
+Among other markets in Europe, Austria, Denmark, Finland, Ireland, Netherlands, Norway, Portugal, Russia, Sweden and Turkey closed higher.

-Czech Republic, Finland, Russia and Sweden ended marginally up, while Poland and Turkey closed weak.
+Czech Republic, Greece, Iceland and Poland drifted lower, while Belgium and Spain ended flat.

-In the UK market, Rolls-Royce Holdings soared nearly 24% and IAG ended more than 10% up.
-Meggitt, Intermediate Capital Group, Taylor Wimpey, Barratt Developments, Barclays, Royal Dutch Shell, TUI, BP, Informa and Hikma Pharmaceuticals gained 2.5 to 6%.
+Automakers were broadly higher after reports that the European Union's new trade chief has called on Washington to withdraw tariffs on more than $7 billion (€5.9 billion) of EU products or face additional duties on exports to Europe.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.